anoma/juvix-docs/docs/howto/judoc.md

 If you want to share your Juvix code with others, or even for your own sake, it is important that you properly document your code.
-Juvix has a builtin simple documentation language called `Judoc` that you can use to write documentation for your modules, types and functions.
+Juvix has a builtin simple documentation language called `Judoc` that you can use to write documentation for your modules, types, and functions.
 Also, you'll be able to export the documentation in a beautiful html format.

 Let's look at an example: